-If you have a funded fellowship or scholarship and are looking for a host organization, the Alliance for Health Policy (“Alliance”) welcomes attentive and proactive students interested in health policy to join our team as an intern.
-The internship is an unpaid volunteer role.
-In order to provide a level playing field for all potential applicants regardless of financial means, we are not currently accepting applications for unfunded internships.
-Applications that do not include fellowship or scholarship funding details will not be considered.
+If you have a funded fellowship or scholarship and are looking for a host organization, the Alliance welcomes attentive and proactive students interested in health policy to join our team as a fellow.
+The position is an unpaid volunteer role.
+In order to provide a level playing field for all potential applicants regardless of financial means, applicants must have a funded fellowship or scholarship to apply.
+Applications who do not already have fellowship or scholarship funding details will not be considered.

 As a fellowship host site, we offer undergraduate and graduate students with a health policy background the opportunity to work with a collaborative, mission-driven organization and to help inform critical conversations that will shape the future of our health care system.
 The position is based in Washington, D.C., but is fully remote during the pandemic (to include the Spring and Summer 2021 semesters).
 Applicants should ideally be able to work 30 hours a week minimum.
 Full-time applicants will receive priority consideration.

 Working with the Alliance’s small and vibrant staff, and reporting to the director of policy and programs, responsibilities include:

 - Assist health policy analysts with preparing multiple events;

 - Support policy team in landscape analyses, researching and tracking health policy, legislation, and regulatory issues;